 |Tip-stall demon.
 But pretty.||Big porky aerobat with not enough motor.||Fun experiment, but an IPS wasn't enough.|

 If you don't have an instructor, if you just take off and try to fly around then land, you'll probably crash a lot and get frustrated.
 One suggestion that helps with this: try launching the plane away from you, with the motor either off or going very slow, and just try to glide it in to a smooth landing.
 Do that a bunch of times.
 Get the transmitter trimmed so the plane can glide straight with your hands off the sticks.
+If you have to fly off a grass field and can't do the take-off part, try flying the plane out of your hand (or out of a helper's hand, if possible) and bring it in for a slow belly landing.

 When your landings are pretty smooth, then you can start adding some up elevator to fly a little higher before coming down, and you can try making a gentle turn to the left or right to make sure you can still land.
 Keep the motor off or very slow and the flight times and distances super short through all of this.
 Landings are what you need to practice; everything else is much easier.
 You also need to get the airplane and transmitter trimmed so that it flies straight and level and doesn't react too violently to stick input, and that's hard to do when you're just learning.
 This technique will get the hard parts -- the trimming and learning to land -- out of the way while the plane is going low and slow, so any crashes (yes, you'll still have crashes) will be relatively gentle.